 The reserve for discontinued operations, which is included in accrued liabilities in the Condensed Consolidated Balance Sheets, includes management's estimate of the Company's potential liability under its lease and mortgage obligations which have been rejected by KB as part of its bankruptcy proceeding.
-For a discussion of the discontinued operations, refer to Note 3 (KB Toys Matters) to the Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q.
+For a discussion of the discontinued operations, see Note 3.